dmlc/xgboost/doc/parameter.md

 * scale_pos_weight, [default=1]
   - Control the balance of positive and negative weights, useful for unbalanced classes.
 A typical value to consider: sum(negative  cases) / sum(positive cases) See [Parameters Tuning](how_to/param_tuning.md) for more discussion.
 Also see Higgs Kaggle competition demo for examples: [R](../demo/kaggle-higgs/higgs-train.R ), [py1](../demo/kaggle-higgs/higgs-numpy.py ), [py2](../demo/kaggle-higgs/higgs-cv.py ), [py3](../demo/guide-python/cross_validation.py)
 * updater_seq, [default="grow_colmaker,prune"]
-  - A comma separated string mentioning tThe sequence of Tree updaters that should be run.
+  - A comma separated string mentioning the sequence of Tree updaters that should be run.
 A tree updater is a pluggable operation performed on the tree at every step using the gradient information.
 Tree updaters can be registered using the plugin system provided.

 Additional parameters for Dart Booster
 --------------------------------------